Academic Definitions

 Academic Program Definitions

-Degree program: A degree program is an area of study approved as such by the university and the Board of Regents and listed on the official inventory of degree programs (e.g., English, social work, pharmacy, accounting).
+Degree program: A degree program is an area of study approved as such by the university and listed on the official inventory of degree programs (e.g., English, social work, pharmacy, accounting).
 The degree, which is a credential signifying a rank or level of educational attainment and which is conferred on students who have successfully completed a degree program, is represented by the official degree designation (e.g., B.A.—Bachelor of Arts, B.S.—Bachelor of Science, etc.)

 Associates degrees are a minimum of 60 credits.
 Bachelor’s degrees are a minimum of 120 credits.
 Master’s degrees are a minimum of 30 credits beyond the bachelor’s.
 There is no specified minimum for doctoral programs other than those required by accrediting agencies.

-Major: A major is a field of study within an approved undergraduate degree program, having its own curriculum.
+Major: An undergraduate major is a field of study within an approved undergraduate degree program, having its own curriculum.
 A degree program may have more than one major.
 A major must have a minimum of 30 credits.
-A major may share (overlap) a maximum of 9 credits with the undergraduate core curriculum, or with another major.
+A major must have at least 21 credits that do not overlap with the undergraduate core curriculum, or with another major, including the student’s concentration.

 Minor: A minor is an area of study outside of the major that permits students to pursue a secondary academic discipline.
-Students may not earn a minor in the same field as their major.
 A minor must include at least 18 credits.
 Minors are only available to students earning a baccalaureate degree.
-A minor may share (overlap) a maximum of 6 credits with the core curriculum, with a major, or with another minor.
+A minor must have at least 12 credits that do not overlap with the core curriculum, with a major including the student’s concentration, or with another minor.
+Exceptions to this minimum of 12 unique credits for a minor can be made for students in majors that require at least 48 credits who are also seeking a minor.
+In such circumstances, students can earn a minor with a minimum of 8 unique credits.